 Unique Nutrition Profile of Cauliflower

-Cauliflower in particular is believed to be so beneficial due to its special combination of phytochemicals called carotenoids, tocopherols, and ascorbic acid — all forms of antioxidants currently being extensively researched in order to understand more about how they keep the body healthy.
+Cauliflower in particular is believed to be so beneficial due to its special combination of phytochemicals called carotenoids, tocopherols and ascorbic acid — all forms of antioxidants currently being extensively researched in order to understand more about how they keep the body healthy.

-Due to recent search, Brassica crops like cauliflower are now highly correlated with preventing chronic diseases including cardiovascular diseases, diabetes, neurodegenerative disorders, and various forms of cancers, just to name a few.
+Due to recent search, Brassica crops like cauliflower are now highly correlated with preventing chronic diseases, including cardiovascular diseases, diabetes, neurodegenerative disorders and various forms of cancers, just to name a few.

-- 29 calories
+- 25 calories

 Top 8 Health Benefits of Cauliflower

-1. Reduces Cancer Risk
+1. Helps Reduce Cancer Risk

+Cauliflower has been shown to have chemo-preventive agents that stall early phases of cancer development to help shut off tumor growth.
 Studies have demonstrated that cruciferous vegetables like cauliflower can effectively inhibit the development of chemically induced carcinogenesis, acting as an anti-mutagen that halts tumor cells from further reproducing.
+(4)